pharo-graphics/RoassalDocumentation/documentation/LesMiserables.md

 The dataset essentially contains two kinds of interesting data: _characters_ of the historical novel and _coappearances_ of the characters.
 We will visualize this data.

-After loading Les Miserables and Roassal3, you can execute the following script:
+After loading Les Miserables and Roassal, you can execute the following script:

 ```Smalltalk
 "Extract data from the French historical novel Les Miserables"